Spelt Sourdough Bread – Nutty, Crusty, and Easy to Make at Home

-Spelt is an ancient whole grain in the wheat family but is not wheat!
+Spelt is an ancient whole grain in the wheat family, but it is not wheat!

 I bring up gluten in spelt because it is more fragile than in wheat flour.
-For this reason, it acts differently than wheat flour in baking.
+For this reason, it acts differently from wheat flour in baking.

-For that reason, I combine spelt flour with other flour such as bread flour or white flour.
+For that reason, I combine spelt flour with other flours such as bread flour or white flour.
 Using a mix of flour still allows the spelt flavor to shine.

 I found this resource helpful in tips for using spelt flour.